dasari-mohana-zz/Taxi_demand_prediction_NYC_project/README.md

 In the given notebook we are considering only the yellow taxis for the time period between Jan - Mar 2015 & Jan - Mar 2016

 # Data Collection:
-I have collected all yellow taxi trips data from jan-2015 to dec-2016(Will be using only 2015 data)
+- I have collected all yellow taxi trips data from jan-2015 to dec-2016(Will be using only 2015 data)
+- I have used dask library to read the data due to its large size
 <table>
 <tr>
 <th> file name </th>